pocomane/brewed-in-the-apocalypse/bita.md

 __Tell what the character does__ - when the scenarist asks what your character does, you tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
+If there is something not clear in scene or that you think is interesting to know about, ask it to the scenarist.

 Here, since it is a player move, "you" just means "the player".
 So the player have to reply to the "What do you do" telling the action of eir character.
-However something in the scene may be not clear to em, so there is this other player
-move:

-__Ask for other details__ when you are speaking about the actions of your character, if there is something not clear in scene or that you think is interesting to know about, ask to the scenarist before continuing telling what your character does.

-and how you can easily guess now, this other move for the scenarist:
+There is also an option to ask more details, so how you can easily guess now, there is this other move for the scenarist:

 __Describe some details__ when a player asks to you to better describe some details about the current scene, just do it, unless ey is asking for something